downpoured/projects_glacial_backup/doc/other_options.md

 Prerequisite on Linux: install ffmpeg.
 (Use Google to find the right instructions for your distro)

 Prerequisite on Windows: download static ffmpeg binaries, for example from [this site](https://ffmpeg.zeranoe.com/builds/).
-Unzip everything and copy ffmpeg.exe into glacial_backup's "tools" directory.
+Unzip everything and look for ffmpeg.exe.
+Now go to where glacial_backup is, and notice that there is a "tools" directory that contains a few tools like tar.exe.
+Copy ffmpeg.exe into this tools directory.